The Missing Cross to Purity

 And if there be no overcoming on this side of the grave,

-as the world's preachers made of men, say,
+as the world's preachers, made by men, say,

 then there is no true believing on this side of the grave;